Minimum Reload Cost Cycle Cover in Complete Graphs: Preliminaries

-A \emph{cycle} on $n$ vertices is denoted by $C_n$.
-A \emph{cycle cover} of a graph $G$ is a collection of cycles such that every vertex in $G$ is contained in at least one such cycle.
-If the cycles of the cover have no vertices in common, the cover is called \emph{vertex-disjoint}.
-Unless otherwise stated, the cycle covers are always assumed to be vertex-disjoint in this work.
+The \emph{closure} of a graph $G$ with $n$ vertices, denoted by $cl(G)$, is the graph obtained from $G$ by repeatedly adding edges between nonadjacent vertices whose degrees sum to at least $n$, until no such vertices exist.
+The \emph{degree sequence} of a graph $G$ is the nondecreasing sequence of its vertex degrees.
 A graph is \emph{r-regular} if all of its vertices have degree $r$.
 We say that a graph $H$ is an \emph{r-factor} of a graph $G$ when $V(H)=V(G)$ and $H$ is $r$-regular.
 Notice here that a cycle cover of a graph $G$ is equivalent to a $2$-factor of $G$.

-A \emph{complete graph} on $n$ vertices is denoted by $K_n$.
-The \emph{closure} of a graph $G$ with $n$ vertices, denoted by $cl(G)$, is the graph obtained from $G$ by repeatedly adding edges between non-adjacent vertices whose degrees sum to at least $n$, until no such vertices exist.
-The \emph{degree sequence} of a graph $G$ is the non-decreasing sequence of its vertex degrees.

-An \emph{independent set} in a graph $G$ is a subset of pairwise nonadjacent vertices in vertex set $V(G)$.
+An \emph{independent set} in a graph $G$ is a subset of pairwise nonadjacent vertices in $V(G)$.
 A \emph{maximum independent set} is an independent set of largest size for a given graph $G$.
 The size of a maximum independent set is called the \emph{independence number} of $G$ and is denoted by $\alpha(G)$.
-Besides, a complete subgraph of a given graph $G$ is called a \emph{clique} of $G$.
+Besides, a \emph{clique} of $G$ is a subset of vertices of $G$ whose induced subgraph is a complete graph.
+The following lemma is used in our arguments: \begin{claim} For a graph $G$ on $n$ vertices with $\delta \leq n/2$ and $\Delta \leq n - \delta$, the independence number $\alpha$ of $G$ satisfies the inequality $\alpha \leq n - \delta$ and the equality holds only for the complete bipartite graph $K_{n-\delta, \delta}$ with $\Delta = n-\delta$. \end{claim} \begin{proof}[Proof of Claim \ref{independencenumber}] Assume to the contrary that $I$ is an independent set of $G$ with size greater than $n - \delta$ and let $J$ be the remaining vertices in $G$, i.e., $|I| > n - \delta$ and $|J| < \delta$.
+Each vertex in $I$ can be adjacent only to the vertices in $J$ since $I$ is an independent set in $G$.
+However, then each vertex in $I$ has degree less than $\delta$ in $G$, which is a contradiction since $\delta$ is the minimum degree.
+When $|I| = n - \delta$ and $|J| = \delta$, each vertex in $I$ must be adjacent to every vertex in $J$ to attain the minimum degree $\delta$; moreover, each vertex in $J$ can be adjacent only to the vertices in $I$ since $\Delta \leq n - \delta$.
+Hence, $\alpha=n-\delta$ only when $G$ is $K_{n-\delta, \delta}$ with $\Delta = n-\delta$ as desired. \end{proof}

+A \emph{cycle} on $n$ vertices is denoted by $C_n$.
+A \emph{cycle cover} of a graph $G$ is a collection of cycles such that every vertex in $G$ is contained in at least one such cycle.
+If the cycles of the cover have no vertices in common, the cover is called \emph{vertex-disjoint}.
+Unless otherwise stated, cycle covers are always assumed to be vertex-disjoint in this work.
 A \emph{Hamiltonian cycle }of a graph $G$ is a cycle passing through every vertex of $G$ exactly once, and a graph $G$ containing a Hamiltonian cycle is called \emph{Hamiltonian}.
 Some fundamental results on hamiltonicity used in this paper are as follows:

 \begin{theorem} \textbf{(Dirac \cite{Dirac})} If $G$ is a graph of order $n \geq 3$ such that $\delta(G) \geq n/2$, then $G$ is Hamiltonian. \end{theorem}